vladikcomper/MegaPCM/README.md

 - Between `di`/`ei` less than 120 cycles should occur!
 - When writing both register and value to YM, set a flag to avoid busreq.
+- Take care of the edge case: when sample is exactly 32kb and aligned, it should start and end in the same bank!

 ## Future optimizations